 Substance Use Could Affect Your Disability Insurance Claim

-Alcohol and drug use are two critical factors that can affect your liver health.
-If your liver disease was caused or impacted by excessive alcohol use, you should understand your disability claim options.
+Alcohol and drug abuse are two critical factors that can affect your liver health.
+If your liver disease was caused or impacted by excessive alcohol use, you should understand your disability claim options, as well as the terms of your long-term disability plan, which may include limitations on benefits resulting from substance abuse disorders.
 In this difficult situation, it’s in your best interest to contact a disability claims attorney who can help you navigate the process.

 Bryant Legal Group: Experienced Chicago Disability Lawyers

 If you or someone you love has liver disease and needs to understand the available legal options and how to navigate the long-term disability claim options, the Bryant Legal Group team is ready to guide you through the claims and appeal process.
 We work with clients throughout Illinois with their disability insurance claims, no matter how complex.
 We’re proud of our reputation for a client-focused, no-nonsense approach to handling cases.

 To request a consultation, please complete our online form or call us at 312-634-6160.
 We’ll connect you with one of our experienced disability lawyers to get started.